Daniel J. O’Keefe

 of development, and it can be easy for a student to join a project that suits

 the student’s interests and background.
-If you’re interested
+If you’re interested in learning

 Daniel J. O’Keefe home page